soorzj/EEYEL-DSA/README.md

 ### Data Structures and Algorithms programs and tasks repository for the EL batch of '29 of CET.
 Upkeeped by fellow contributors

 ### Take care when copying this work.
 Any plagarism related strikes on your academic materials with copied work from this are not my responsibility.

-This has been created with the sole purpose of guidance or a study resourse for fellow B.Tech pursuers and upcoming batches.
+### This repository has been created with the sole purpose of guidance or a study resourse for fellow classmates B.Tech pursuers and upcoming batches.